High School Assessments

 How will students receive scores?

-Students will access their scores through their student College Board account, with educators receiving access to scores after.
+Scores are available to students via their College Board student account, in the BigFuture School App, and/or a printable PDF from their school.
+Educators will receive access to scores before students via College Board’s K-12 Assessment Reporting Portal.
 Scores will include standard SAT scores as well as Indiana-specific proficiency levels.
 Students may elect to send their SAT score reports to up to four colleges/universities at no charge.

 - Additional SAT Resources and Guidance